nirvan840/Improving-performance-using-GradCAM/README.md

   ### Best Overall Localisation and Performance: ResNet-101 `ResNet-101_GradCAM_v1.pth`
   * There is an unwanted focus on **void regions** surrounding the skeleton.
-  * To fix this, a small center-crop was added to training images before feeding them to the model, thus preventing the model from "learning" these void regions.
+  * To fix this, a small centre crop was added to training images before feeding them to the model, thus preventing the model from "learning" these void regions.

      <img src="https://github.com/user-attachments/assets/d80871ad-91a9-46a5-befe-5d34128d6119" alt="Grid of GradCAMs" width="650" height="320"><br>